The US still wants Kurdish “unity” to help with eastern Syria - analysis

 Rudaw, a Kurdish channel, reported on Saturday that “the newly-appointed US Deputy Special Envoy to Syria met with the opposition Kurdish National Council (ENKS) in northeast Syria (Rojava) on Thursday, reiterating his country’s support for Kurdish unity talks, a senior official from the ENKS told Rudaw late Friday.”

-The report says Mohammed Ismail, head of ENKS negotiation committee, told Rudaw’s Omar Kalo that they met with Matthew Purl, who recently replaced David Brownstein as the US Deputy Special Envoy to Syria, in Qamishli.
-The US “reiterated the US support for intra-Kurdish talks, Kurdish unity in this region, stability and the political situation in northeast Syria in general,” said Ismail, adding that the ENKS “expressed its seriousness in the talks to gain good results.
+The report says Mohammed Ismail, head of the ENKS negotiation committee, told Rudaw’s Omar Kalo that they met in Qamishli with Matthew Purl, who recently replaced David Brownstein as the US Deputy Special Envoy to Syria.
+Washington “reiterated the US support for intra-Kurdish talks, Kurdish unity in this region, stability and the political situation in northeast Syria in general,” said Ismail, adding that the ENKS “expressed its seriousness in the talks to gain good results.
 This is in the interest of our people.”

 The Rudaw report said that “ENKS and the ruling Democratic Union Party (PYD) have been in talks for nearly a decade in Rojava with the hope of reaching an agreement to create Kurdish unity there and jointly govern it.
 Despite reaching an initial deal in 2014, both sides have been engaged in a war of words for years, blaming each other for the failure of negotiations.”

-The report also says that “US Assistant Secretary of State for Near Eastern Affairs Joey Hood and other American officials working on the Syrian dossier held a virtual meeting with leadership of ENKS in September, reaffirming their for intra-Kurdish talks.”
+The report also says that “US Assistant Secretary of State for Near Eastern Affairs Joey Hood and other American officials working on the Syrian dossier held a virtual meeting with leadership of ENKS in September, reaffirming that they're for intra-Kurdish talks.”

 The talks go back years, as noted.
 The US has backed this in the wake of the chaos of Afrin and the October 2019 Turkish invasion.
 US envoy William Roebuck at the time was hopeful progress could be made.